ome/omero-documentation/developers/Omero/Server/Clustering.rst

      bin/omero node backup start

-This starts a second node, named "backup", which contains a second OmeroBlitz server, "Blitz-1".
+This starts a second node, named "backup", which contains a second :ref:`server/blitz` server, "Blitz-1".
 By default, this newly created server will not be used until sessions are manually redirected to it.